Key takeaways

 save office runs the same address service for individuals and businesses.
 The USPS Form 1583 supports both an individual and a business applicant, the dashboard handles personal mail the same way it handles business mail, and pricing starts low enough that personal use makes sense from day one.

-See the pricing page for the address-only and mail-scanning tiers, or read the beginner's virtual office guide for a fuller walkthrough of how the service works end to end.
+To get a personal virtual address, see the pricing page for the address-only and mail-scanning tiers, or read the beginner's virtual office guide for a fuller walkthrough of how the service works end to end.
+Activation takes about 24 hours once the standard mail authorization is complete.